 One of the cooks there, Jeni, was the first person to teach me to cook SE Asian food, and I will always be grateful to her for introducing my tastebuds to a whole new world of flavours!

 - quick and easy to make

 - soy-free (if you use coconut aminos)

 - full of goodness

 - completely scrumptious

-Serve this curry with a little rice and a Burmese tomato salad, and you have a feast fit to grace any table!
+Serve this curry with a little rice and a couple of Burmese salads, and you’ll have a feast fit to grace any table!
 Enjoy!

 - 1 tbsp water

 - 1 dash salt optional (note 4)